Skip to main content

 4. Rork

-Rork has an unusual split personality: the chat flow makes mobile app generation feel simple, while credits, subscription access, and App Store handoff can still decide whether a founder can finish.
+Rork makes the first mobile build feel simple, but credits, subscription access, and App Store handoff still determine whether a founder can finish.

 Standard Rork generates React Native apps through Expo, so one workflow can target iOS and Android.
 Expo Go lets testers preview a development build on a phone before App Store review.